 Trained hundreds of professionals in Java, J2EE/EJB, JFC/Swing, XML/JAXP/DOM/SAX/XSD/XSLT; taught courses on N-tier distributed Java architectures (both J2EE & pre-J2EE) using CORBA, IIOP, RMI, JDBC, JTS, JNDI, app servers, security, & Enterprise Java Beans to senior architects from banking and telco sectors.
 Pre-J2ME, had already authored and delivered trainings & briefings on fully distributed, mobile Java object solutions (RMI, agents, security, transactions, Jini, JavaSpaces,...) for telephony and internet services; post-J2ME, have authored MIDP code for Palm/Handspring devices & taught J2ME in context at Java Architecture/Strategy seminars.
 Delivered "train-the-trainer" certification intensives for java tool vendor Authorized Training Centers.
 Personally coded extensive network-integrated java multimedia business applications, including serverside headless Java3D Geospatial/Facilities animation rendering (2003), StarOffice/OpenOffice-compatible XML/SVG presentation/courseware generator (2003), and pre-Swing animated automotive manufacturing EIS webapp (1997).
 (25+ yrs experience (starting 1974 with Lisp, 1978 with Forth & 1980 with Smalltalk) in virtual machine architectures & extensible languages (Java precursors).)

-Since starting programming career in 1971 and professional career in 1977, Howard Pearlmutter has produced #1 best-selling software products, built cutting-edge professional service organizations, participated in patent-yielding R&D teams, and has been responsible for several industry "firsts" in the fields of: MIMD parallel processing ('78), VR input ('79), embedded systems ('81), GUI technology ('84), Virtual Machine languages ('87), evolutionary computing ('92), WWW automation ('95), Java EIS/DSS/CAD intranet/extranet('98)).
+Since first gaining hands-on access in 1964, being featured on TV as a computer-using prodigy in 1968, starting programming career in 1971, being paid to code in 1975, and founding his first consulting company in 1977, Howard Pearlmutter has produced #1 best-selling software products, built cutting-edge professional service organizations, participated in patent-yielding R&D teams, and has been responsible for several industry "firsts" in the fields of: MIMD parallel processing ('78), VR input ('79), embedded systems ('81), GUI technology ('84), Virtual Machine languages ('87), evolutionary computing ('92), WWW automation ('95), Java EIS/DSS/CAD intranet/extranet('98)).

 Wide geographic, technical, and application